Glucosamine

 levels over long periods of time.
 There was no statistically significant rise in

-hemoglobin A1c levels in those who took a glucosamine supplement.
+hemoglobin A1c levels in those who were supplemented.

 Patients with